Oppla-AI/oppla/docs/src/development/windows.md

 #### Zed fails to launch

-Currently, Zed uses Vulkan as its graphics API on Windows.
-However, Vulkan isn't always the most reliable on Windows, so if Zed fails to launch, it's likely a Vulkan-related issue.
+Currently, Oppla uses Vulkan as its graphics API on Windows.
+However, Vulkan isn't always the most reliable on Windows, so if Oppla fails to launch, it's likely a Vulkan-related issue.

-You can check the Zed log at:
+You can check the Oppla log at:
 `C:\Users\YOU\AppData\Local\Zed\logs\Zed.log`

 If you see messages like: